cph-ms782/SemesterProjekt_Frontend/README.md

 #### `npm run build`

 ## Deploy via tomcat
-Put files from build inside backend's webapp folde (so that index.html is at the root of the folder.
+Put files from build inside backend's web pages folder (so that index.html is at the root of the folder.
+Remember to use HashRouter as router and to add homepage to package.json (see above)

 ## Deploy via Surge